PowerShellCrack/AzureSite2SiteVPNLab/README.md

     - Go to Azure Portal --> Local Network Gateways --> Click on new gateway --> Connections
 - VyOS router will remove it trusted ssh host list on each reboot.
 This is by design and will require login for each script implementation; looking for alternate method to resolve this.
 - There are known issues with the PowerShell ISE interface during VyOS configurations; Recommend running with Powershell console or VScode.
+- Running this script over a LAN network may not work.
+Copy local before running
+- Hyper-V VM setup script will require PowerSHell 5.1 for Chassis setting configurations

 ## Not Supported